abelbriggs1/tm2pc-reveng/README.md

 This Git repository is intended to document my findings while reversing the 1998 Windows PC game "Twisted Metal 2".

-The organization of the files in this repository is subject to change.

 The goal of this project is to eventually have enough documentation to create an open-source game engine for the game that will run with the assets from the original game.